Ada-Developers-Academy/daily-curriculum/week5/tuesday/more-css.md

 If there are two or more rules applied to the same element, which one will take precedence?

+    p { color: red; }

+    p { color: black; }

 If two rules are identical, that last rule defined will take precedence over any that come before.

-But, if one rule is more specific than the others, it will take precendence even if it comes before a less specific rule.
+But, if one rule is more specific than the others, it will take precedence even if it comes before a less specific rule.

     <div class='post'>
       <p>Some Text</p>